 Last year I tagged along A Wok Around Chinatown Food Tour and gave it praise for its cultural value and history lessons, not to mention the amazing dim sum.
 It quickly won me over and I proclaimed it the best food tour in Vancouver.
 This may have been premature as I didn’t realize A Wok Around Chinatown offers a Granville Island food tour, one that takes guests behind the scenes of one of Vancouver’s most popular tourist attractions.

 This is my Wok Around Granville Island Food Tour review and why I think it great for visitors and locals alike.

 What Granville Island Means To Me

 Before moving to Vancouver, a visit to Granville Island sold me on the city.
 This massive market within a city was unlike anything I had seen in Canada.
-With that visit, I started to look at property in the neighbouring Fairview slopes area.
+With that visit, I started to look at property in the neighbouring Fairview Slopes area.
 I envisioned picking up fresh groceries daily for that night’s tasty creation.
-Although I didn’t end up near Grandville Island, I did end up in Vancouver and a short bike ride away.
+Although I didn’t end up near Grandville Island, I did end up in Vancouver and a short bike rides away.
 As such, I frequent the market.
 A lot.